File a Claim–Information for Veterans

 Claims for prescription reimbursement must be accompanied by the following:

-- A signed written request for reimbursement explaining why the prescription was obtained from a non-CCN pharmacy instead of a CCN or VA pharmacy.
+- A signed written request for reimbursement explaining why the prescription was obtained from a non-VA pharmacy.
 You may use VA Form 10-583 to fulfill this requirement.

 - A valid receipt showing the amount paid for the prescription.